mattiacurri/freeCodeCamp-Restyling/README.md

 # freeCodeCamp-Restyling

-This Repository contains my first public projects.
+This Repository contains my first public project.
 I tried to restyle the design of the popular code learning website freeCodeCamp.org

 ### Tools I used